DILCISBoard/E-ARK-CSIP/specification/implementation/structure/folders/index.md

 **CSIPSTR11**: The representation folder **MUST** include a sub-folder named `data` which includes all data constituting the representation.

 <a name="CSIPSTR12"></a>
-**CSIPSTR12**: The representation folder **MUST** include a metadata file named `METS.xml` which then includes information about the identity and structure of the representation and its components.
+**CSIPSTR12**: The representation folder **MUST** include a metadata file named `METS.xml` which includes information about the identity and structure of the representation and its components.

 <a name="CSIPSTR13"></a>
 **CSIPSTR13**: The representation folder **MUST** include a sub-folder named `metadata` which CAN include all metadata about the specific representation.